idiap/facereclib/README.rst

   $ bin/buildout -c buildout-with-csu.cfg

-after downloading and patching the CSU resources, and updating the ``sources-dir`` in the **buildout-with-csu.cfg** file -- as explained in xfacereclib.extension.CSU_.
+after downloading and patching the CSU resources, and updating the ``csu-dir`` in the **buildout-with-csu.cfg** file -- as explained in xfacereclib.extension.CSU_.

 Test your installation